cngsc/RAFL/README.md

 This splits each condition into a seperate excel sheet, and tabulates the respective metrics for each individual cell analysed for that condition (index is well-site-nuclearlabelnumber)
 3) An excel file with the label currentfoldername_Results.xlsx This excel file has summaries of the respective metrics for each condition (index = condition) for each fluoropohore, and the following excel sheets each individual metric for individual cells (tabulated in rows) grouped into conditions (columns).
-### Expected run time for demo:
+### Expected run time for demo set:
 on MacOS Ventura 13.4.1: 82 seconds
-on windows x64 ver 10.0.22621.1848 : 166s
+on windows x64 ver 10.0.22621.1848 : 166 seconds

 ## Usage

 ### Command line usage
 **Quick guide**
-1) Download folder
+1) Download the folder from https://github.com/cngsc/RAFL
 2) Copy the three .py scripts into your experiment folder.
-3) Run setup.py from command line to install dependencies (make sure experimet folder is your working directory)
+3) Run setup.py from command line to install dependencies (make sure experiment folder is your working directory)
 ```python3 setup.py```
 4) Ensure that images to be processed are in a folder "convertedtifs" in the current experiment folder where code is present.
 Else, change folder name to desired name on line 30 of RAFL.py
 5) Ensure that your tif image naming system follows the required naming system (see Naming your input section)